 B.A., The Evergreen State College, 1988

-Fourth of eight children, raised in Menomonee Falls, Wisconsin.
-Dropped out of high school in 1975; awarded GED 1976.
+Fourth of eight children, Dennis Held was raised in Menomonee Falls, Wisconsin.
+He dropped out of high school in 1975; was awarded a GED 1976.
 Helped care for his grandfather, who had Alzheimer's disease, then attended UW-Waukesha, where he played soccer and began writing poetry and short stories.
-Transferred to Evergreen, for the Mass Communications and Social Reality program, and completed the Experience of Fiction program.
-Lived in Missoula, Montana for five years, awarded the MFA in poetry writing.
+Transferred to Evergreen for the Mass Communications and Social Reality program, and completed the Experience of Fiction program.
+Lived in Missoula, Montana for five years and was awarded the MFA in poetry writing.
 Taught writing, editing and literature at Lewis-Clark State College in Lewiston, Idaho, from 1994 until 2001.
 Betting on the Night, a collection of poetry, was published in 2001 with Lost Horse Press, and was reprinted in 2003.
-Now living in Spokane, Washington, he teaches in a writers in the schools program for Eastern Washington University.
-Second book of poetry, Ourself, published in January 2011 by Gribble Press.
-Continues to publish essays, book reviews, and articles in magazines and for public radio.
+Now living in Spokane, Washington, he teaches writing at Eastern Washington University.
+His second book of poetry, Ourself, was published in January 2011 by Gribble Press.
+He continues to publish essays, book reviews, and articles in magazines and for public radio.

 Non-Fiction, Poetry, Journalism

 Latest Publication Title

 Ourself, Gribble Press 2011